Sofia Kawawa: Political career

 By 1964, Tanganyika and Zanzibar declared independence and unified to form Tanzania.
 Organized discontent within the colonies played a large part in dismantling colonial structures.
 In 1955, Kawawa joined the Tanganyika African National Union (TANU) before her husband and became one of the first women in the party.
 The women of TANU used their shared identities to strengthen the party.
 They transformed small community groups into political action networks through which they could exchange information, attend rallies and marches, and fundraise.
 These groups were especially important in rural areas, which were more difficult to unify.
 Compared to her husband, whose involvement in trade unions allowed him access to politics, Kawawa did not have a large official role in the independence movement.
 Colonial mentalities about women’s places in society persisted.
 Despite their contributions to TANU’s strength and popularity, Kawawa and other women were expected to fulfill traditional feminine roles.

 With Bibi Titi Mohamed, Kawawa helped found the Tanzania Women’s Union (UWT) in 1962 to fight for inclusion in ujamaa.
 The socialist ideology was based on an idealized view of a pre-colonial, self-reliant Africa, but in practice, it emphasized Western, disconnected nuclear families.
 After decolonization, women faced largely the same discrimination in society.
 They were expected to be devoted to motherhood by giving birth to sons who would usher in social development, rather than to be agents of change.
 Kawawa had already shown her ability to unify rural and urban women through TANU, and she sought to create the UWT to make politics more accessible to women.
 Organizations aimed solely at women were the most visible forms of political mobilization, and tended to focus on literacy, health, financial stability, and hygiene.
 Female activists used the societal emphasis on motherhood to gain more members by comparing reproductive power to the political power TANU and UWT membership held.
+Women in TANU, including Kawawa and Mwasaburi Ali, used the saying “all people are equal” to fight for women's right to autonomy and self-determination.
+TANU women stated that equality and non-discrimination were essential to personhood and nationhood and highlighted the opportunities now available to the daughters and granddaughters under TANU leadership.